William R. Stoeger: Biography

 William Stoeger was born on October 5, 1943, at Torrance Memorial Hospital in Torrance, California.
 His father was named Richard Q. Stoeger.
-Stoeger and his brother, John D. were ordained together.
 William went to high school at Bishop Montgomery High School in Torrance, California and received a bachelor's degree in philosophy at Spring Hill College in Mobile Alabama and a master's in physics at UCLA.

 Before studying at Cambridge, he studied theology at the Jesuit School of Theology in Berkeley.
 He was a staff scientist for the Vatican Observatory Research Group Vatican Observatory in Tucson, specializing in theoretical cosmology, high-energy astrophysics, and interdisciplinary studies relating to science, philosophy and theology.

 Fr.
-Stoeger was ordained a Jesuit priest in 1972, and earned his Ph.D. in astrophysics in 1976 at Cambridge University, where he was a student of the Astronomer Royal, Baron Martin Rees, and a classmate of Stephen Hawking.
+Stoeger was ordained a Jesuit priest in 1972.
+He and his brother, John D. were ordained together.
+Fr Stoeger earned his Ph.D. in astrophysics in 1976 at Cambridge University, where he was a student of the Astronomer Royal, Baron Martin Rees, and a classmate of Stephen Hawking.
 He worked on staff at the Vatican Observatory in Tucson from 1979 until his death on March 24, 2014.

+The asteroid 551878 Stoeger is named after him.